-Did you know that over 90% of successful hacks and data breaches start with phishing scams – but do you know how phishing works?
+Over 90% of successful hacks and data breaches start with phishing scams – but do you know how phishing works?

 Phishing is a threat to every business across the world and can happen when fraudsters try to trick you into sharing sensitive information online.
 They might impersonate a legitimate company, colleague, friend, or a family member.

-Read on to discover what fraudsters phish for and how to quickly spot the top phishing techniques.
+Read on to discover how phishing works and how to quickly spot the top phishing techniques.

 Information fraudsters phish for: